techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 Though we have not used every recommendation, we gained a clearer picture of our needs and possibilities.
 The challenge allowed for the analysis of how we operate on a daily basis.
-It emphasized the strategic and business objectives that are key to the effectiveness of the processes we run in Kraków and for the global organization.
+It emphasized the strategic and business objectives that are key to the effectiveness of the processes we run in Kraków and the global organization.

 As part of continuous improvement, we regularly reevaluate our approach to